AntoineBreton/New-Project-1-JOHN-WICK/README.md

 Here, the tricky thing was to stop the Timer countdown using a clearInterval() method when pop-up window shows up, go back to Homepage clicking on the "Return Homepage" button of the pop-up, and then enter the game to reach Gamepage clicking on the "Enter the Game" button which is setting a new 00:30'' Timer before restart.

-6. DESIGN CONSIDERATION
+-6.
+DESIGN CONSIDERATION-

 Regarding game design, the idea was on one hand to create an retro gaming ambiance, and on the other hand stick with JOHN WICK's dark world.

-7. NEXT ADD-ON
+-7.
+NEXT ADD-ON-

-With the upcoming part II, JOHN WICK "THE BONTO REVENGE", we will surely add different levels of difficuly, audio mode (mixing Keanu Reeves narrator voice in progress), and easter eggs !
+With the upcoming part II, JOHN WICK "THE BONTO REVENGE", we will surely add different levels of difficulty, audio mode (mixing Keanu Reeves narrator voice in progress), and easter eggs !